 This document is an approved Liaison Statement from the IEEE 802.11 Working Group (WG) to ETSI BRAN.
 The positions contained within this Liaison Statement are those of the IEEE 802.11 WG and do not necessarily reflect positions of the IEEE, the IEEE Standards Association, IEEE 802 or any other IEEE organisational unit.

-IEEE 802.11 WG has been made aware of recent discussions in BRAN#97 related to adaptivity, particularly the four alternatives that have been discussed that highlight possible directions for refinements to the adaptivity clause in the next revision of EN 301 893.
-The four alternatives have been reviewed in detail in the IEEE 802.11 Coexistence Standing Committee.
+The chairman of the IEEE 802.11 Coexistence Standing Committee made the IEEE 802.11 WG aware of recent discussions in BRAN#97 related to adaptivity.
+The chairman outlined that four alternatives have been discussed providing possible directions for refinements to the adaptivity clause in the next revision of Harmonized Standard (HS) EN 301 893.
+The four alternatives have been reviewed by the IEEE 802.11 Coexistence Standing Committee.

 The four alternatives are characterised as follows: